cotes2020/jekyll-theme-chirpy/_posts/2021-01-03-enable-google-pv.md

 ---

 This post is to enable Page Views on the [**Chirpy**][chirpy-homepage] theme based blog that you just built.
-This requires technical knowledge and it's recommended to keep the `google_analytics.pv` disabled unless you have a good reason.
+This requires technical knowledge and it's recommended to keep the `google_analytics.pv.*` empty unless you have a good reason.
 If your website has low traffic, the page views count would discourage you to write more blogs.
 With that said, let's start with the setup.

 ## Set up Google Analytics